 As described above under "GOVERNANCE AND ADMINISTRATION-Campus Administration," the Board has a longstanding program of utilizing auxiliary organizations to support a broad range of functions for CSU.
 In some cases, auxiliary organizations become involved in the financing of campus facilities, such as student and faculty/staff housing, bookstores, food services facilities, academic facilities and event centers, as well as off-campus facilities serving the needs of the campus.
-A few of these facilities are financed with auxiliary debt obligations that are not part of the Systemwide Revenue Bond program.
-In nearly all other cases, these facilities are financed or refinanced by the Board with Systemwide Revenue Bonds using either a lease or loan structure.
+Most facilities that were originally financed with auxiliary debt obligations were refinanced with the Systemwide Revenue Bonds, and only one series is currently outstanding.
+Auxiliary facilities are financed with Systemwide Revenue Bonds using either a lease or loan structure.
 In the lease structure, the financed facility is leased from the Board, as lessor, to an auxiliary organization or governmental unit, as lessee.
 Under the terms of the lease, the lessee agrees to operate the facility and to make certain rental payments to the Board, which constitute Gross Revenues under the Indenture.
 In the loan structure, facilities are financed or refinanced by a loan of Systemwide Revenue Bond proceeds from the Board to the auxiliary organization pursuant to a loan agreement.
 Under the terms of the loan agreement, in return for the loan from the Board, the auxiliary organization agrees to acquire, construct and/or maintain the facility and to repay the loan to the Board, which repayments constitute Gross Revenues under the Indenture.
 At the time the lease or loan agreement is entered into, certain auxiliary organizations may have outstanding debt and the obligation to make rental payments or loan repayments to the Board may be on a parity with, or junior and subordinate to, such debt of the auxiliary organization.
 There are currently 17 auxiliary organizations with leases or loan agreements with the Board for facilities financed or refinanced with Systemwide Revenue Bonds, with aggregate annual payments for all such leases and loan agreements of approximately \$44,000,000 in fiscal year 2018-19, a \$3.9 million net increase from the prior year.
 To date, each such auxiliary organization with facilities financed or refinanced with Systemwide Revenue Bonds has made each of its periodic loan repayments or lease rental payments in accordance with its respective lease or loan agreement with the Board.

 Pursuant to the Indenture, the Board may designate an auxiliary organization with a lease or a loan from the Board as a Designated Auxiliary Organization, and its revenues and debt as Designated Auxiliary Revenues and Designated Auxiliary Debt, respectively, and once so designated, such revenues and debt will be included in the rate covenant and additional borrowing test under the Indenture.
-See "SECURITY FOR THE OFFERED BONDS-Rate Covenant" and "-Parity Lien Indebtedness; No Senior Lien Indebtedness."
+See "SECURITY FOR THE SERIES 2020A BONDS- Rate Covenant" and "-Parity Lien Indebtedness; No Senior Lien Indebtedness."
 There are currently 17 auxiliary organizations that are Designated Auxiliary Organizations with Designated Auxiliary Revenues and Designated Auxiliary Debt; the loan or lease payments made by such auxiliary organizations have been designated as Gross Revenues by the Board.